metecan/resource/README.md

 # reSource

-reSource is a simple image proxy built for re-sourcing image for your nextjs project.
+reSource is a simple image proxy built for re-sourcing image for your nextjs projects.

 Made with [HonoJS](https://hono.dev).